JustinasGaripovas/SkipperShip/README.md

 * No commiting directly to master.
 * For changing database schema we use migrations.
 * All merges should be approved by other team member.
+* Commit naming convensions should be used (https://www.conventionalcommits.org/en/v1.0.0-beta.2/)

 ### Prerequisites